AI4Bharat/Anudesh/README.md

 # Anudesh

 <p align="center">
-    <em>An open source platform to annotate and label data at scale</em>
+    <em>An open source platform to annotate and label LLM data at scale</em>
 </p>